Before we get into what datura is and how it works, it’s important to mention straight away that datura is not a safe plant.

 Yes, extremely — it’s quite possibly one of the most psychoactive species on earth.
 But the only people who actually use this plant for its psychoactive effects are those that don’t know anything about it.
-Those that do use it rarely take it for a second time.

 The best summary for the datura experience is this:

 “Datura is a 72-hour psychedelic nightmare from which you may never recover.”

 This plant is considered a deliriant — which means it induces a state of delirium.
 It alters your perception of reality — making you see things that aren’t really there.
 These hallucinations are completely indistinguishable from reality.
 Some of what you see is real, some of it is not — and there’s no way of knowing which is which.

 The active ingredients are a group of compounds that act as anticholinergics (more on what this means later).
 These chemicals are strong enough to cause permanent damage if taken in high enough doses.

 While there are always some exceptions, the majority of people who submit their experience with datura have a strong negative sentiment.
 The hallucinations it produces are dark, violent, and completely detached from reality.

 Despite how horrifying this plant actually is, it’s completely legal in most parts of the world and is a fairly common garden variety — well-loved for its attractive flowers.
 There hasn’t been much pushback against the use of datura because it’s not a substance people tend to recommend or ever take for a second time.